-Heated Rivalry has swept all 13 technical categories it was nominated for in the 2026 Canadian Screen Awards, and honestly, are we surprised?
-The show, which became an overnight sensation when it premiered late last year, was always going to have a good night.
+The show, which became an overnight sensation when it premiered late last year, was always going to have a good haul at the Canadian Screen Awards.
 We spoke a lot about its quality when it first premiered, and awards are about recognizing that.
-But perhaps the most remarkable thing about what the show achieved on May 30th is that… we haven’t even gotten to the big categories yet.
+But perhaps the most remarkable thing about what the show achieved on the last weekend of May is that the show didn’t just get the big, buzzy awards.
+No, it also managed to sweep the categories people sometimes don’t think of.

-Instead, these are the categories that sometimes don’t get a lot of recognition.
+Music.
+Cinematography.
+Casting.
+The categories that sometimes don’t get a lot of recognition.
 The ones people often don’t pay attention to.
 The names we often forget, even if they are such a big part of what makes our favorite shows so good.

 Here are the categories Heated Rivalry won: